notch8/ngao/README.md

 ``` bash
 sc release {staging | production} # creates and pushes the correct tags
 sc deploy {staging | production} # deployes those tags to the server

 ```

-Releaese and Deployment are handled by the gitlab ci by default.
-See ops/deploy-app to deploy from locally, but note all Rancher install pull the currently tagged registry image
 # ngao
 Next Generation Archives Online